Moses Ben Maimon Synagogue: Architecture

 The synagogue's design by Sir David Adjaye is a modern interpretation of traditional Jewish architecture.
 The building features a crisscross diagrid façade and soffit, which represents the palm trees used to build a Sukkah.
 The Sukkah is a temporary shelter used during the Jewish festival of Sukkot.
 The structure provides protection from the sun and allows the stars to be seen at night.

 The Moses Ben Maimon Synagogue has seven pillars on the ground and eight above supporting the roof.
 The metallic bronze structure, emanating natural light and shaped like a curtain, hovers up by the roof.
-The zig-zag shapes of the structure are similar to tents and represent Jewish communities of old congregating to practice their religion.
+The zig-zag shapes of the structure are similar to tents and represent Jewish communities of old congregating to practise their religion.
 The bronze chainmail represents the tent-like structure of the Sukkah, and the skylight references a chuppah, a temporary structure used during Jewish marriages for the couple to stand under fabric beneath a sea of stars.

 The interior of the Moses Ben Maimon Synagogue is decorated with traditional Jewish symbols and features.
 The Ten Commandments are printed in Hebrew and flank the walls of the prayer hall.
 The synagogue also includes a mikveh, a bath used for the purpose of ritual immersion, which is located outside the prayer hall.
 There is also a smaller space for religious studies.